 We have historically funded operations through cash from operations and working capital.
-The primary source of cash is the sale of produced crude oil, natural gas, and NGLs.
+Our primary source of cash is the sale of produced crude oil, natural gas, and NGLs.
 A portion of these cash flows is used to fund capital expenditures and pay cash dividends to shareholders.
-We expect to manage near-future development activities for our properties with cash flows from operating activities and existing working capital.
+We expect to fund near-future capital development activities for our properties with cash flows from operating activities and existing working capital.

 We are pursuing new growth opportunities through acquisitions and other transactions.
-In addition to cash on hand, we have access to the undrawn portion of the borrowing base available under our Senior Secured Credit Facility.
+In addition to cash on hand, we have access to the undrawn portion of the borrowing base available under our Senior Secured Credit Facility, totaling \$50.0 million as of June 30, 2023.
 We also have an effective shelf registration statement with the SEC under which we may issue up to \$500.0 million of new debt or equity securities.

-The Board of Directors instituted a cash dividend on common stock in December 2013.
-We have since paid 35 consecutive quarterly dividends.
+Our Board of Directors instituted a cash dividend on common stock in December 2013.
+We have since paid 39 consecutive quarterly dividends.
 Distribution of a substantial portion of free cash flow in excess of operating and capital requirements through cash dividends remains a priority of our financial strategy, and it is our long-term goal to increase dividends over time, as appropriate.
-During the industry downturn primarily due to COVID-19, effective in the quarter ended June 30, 2020, the Board of Directors adjusted the quarterly dividend rate from \$0.10 per share to \$0.025 per share.
-The reduction in the dividend rate at that time allowed us to conserve cash for additional financial flexibility while continuing to reward shareholders with a yield of approximately 3% at the then current stock price levels.
-In light of our improving financial performance and industry outlook, the Board of Directors has since increased the dividend rate, with the most recent increase occurring on September 12, 2022, when the Board of Directors declared a dividend of \$0.12 per share payable on September 30, 2022.
+On September 11, 2023, the Board of Directors declared a quarterly cash dividend of \$0.12 per share of common stock to shareholders of record on September 22, 2023 and payable on September 29, 2023.

-Also, on September 8, 2022, our Board of Directors authorized a share repurchase program, under which we are approved to repurchase up to \$25 million of our common stock through December 31, 2024.
+On September 8, 2022, our Board of Directors approved a share repurchase program, under which we are authorized to repurchase up to \$25.0 million of our common stock in the open market through December 31, 2024.
 We intend to fund any repurchases from working capital and cash provided by operating activities.
 As we continue to focus on our goal of maximizing total shareholder return, the Board of Directors along with the management team believe that a share repurchase program is complimentary to the existing dividend policy and is a tax efficient means to further improve shareholder return.
-Refer to Note 15, "Subsequent Events," for a further discussion of our share repurchase program.